-Rigging slings are an incredibly significant piece of lifting equipment – even though they are relatively small compared to the large cranes they are used on.
-Rigging slings help to support material handling equipment by ensuring that items are not damaged as they are hoisted.
-They are made out of three types of materials:
+Rigging slings are a significant piece of lifting equipment – even though they are relatively small compared to the large cranes they are used with.
+Rigging slings support material handling equipment by ensuring that items are not damaged as they are hoisted.

 - Wire ropes

 Using the wrong type of rigging sling can be extremely dangerous.
 This mistake can cause slings to break or loads to fall, causing damage and potential injuries.
 You must choose the correct type of rigging sling for your application.

 If you are in the market to purchase rigging equipment and are wondering which type of sling is best, here are some essential things that you need to know.

 A rigging sling is attached to or wrapped around the object being lifted.
 It is used in conjunction with a lift or crane.

 Since a rigging sling is used for various weights and sizes, it must be routinely inspected for signs of wear.
 Over time, the material used in the sling will deteriorate and must be replaced.